 Which currency to choose?

 When it comes to trading NFP, there are no strict recommendations as to which currency pair to choose.
 For higher profits, choose high-volatility pairs, such as GBP/USD, USD/JPY, GBP/JPY, and other pairs with the Japanese yen.
 Volatility is not the only factor worth considering.
-Several hours prior to NFP publication, be sure to monitor your selected currency pair.
-If the pair moves in leaps or in a strong trend, you should better pass on it.
+Several hours before NFP publication, be sure to monitor your selected currency pair.
+If the pair moves in leaps or a strong trend, you should better pass on it.
 While trading a high-volatility pair is more attractive in terms of profits, there is a big risk that a price will touch on the wrong order and cause losses.

 Now let’s look at how to effectively trade Nonfarm news.
 Once you’ve chosen the right currency pair, the next step is to place pending orders.
 Ideally, you should place your pending orders a few seconds before the NPF release to prevent them from activating ahead of time.
 This is very tricky, though.
 A price may start moving and your broker won’t allow you to place the orders at the desired price.
 So let’s play it safe and place orders 2-3 minutes before the release.
 We place a Buy Stop order 35 pips above the current price.
 A Sell Stop order is placed 35 pips below the current price.

-We don’t place take profits and stop losses.
+We don’t place to take profits and stop losses.
 Activation of one order serves as a stop loss for the other order.
 We lock in a loss.
 Now, wherever a price went, our loss won’t get bigger.
 Now you see why it’s important to trade low-volatility pairs.
 For high-volatility pairs, pending orders may be placed too far from the current price.
-It’s not uncommon that during NFP release a price moves in one direction, comes to a halt, and continues to move in the opposite direction.
+It’s not uncommon that during NFP release a price moves in one direction comes to a halt, and continues to move in the opposite direction.
 When a price comes close to the opening price, you can unlock the trade and walk out with a profit.
 When locking in a loss, your goal is not to make a profit, but to break even.
 If you don’t know how to work with locks, you can place regular stop losses at the levels of your pending orders.

 Now let’s talk about take profits.
-If you’re a beginner, you can place a take profit 50 pips from the opening price.
+If you’re a beginner, you can place a take profit of 50 pips from the opening price.
 Alternatively, you can place two pending orders, one with a 50-pip take profit and the other with a 100-pip take profit.
 After the first take profit is triggered, you need to move your second order to break even.
 If a price moved just 30 pips and then stopped, you should better close your trade with a small profit instead of waiting till a take profit is activated.
-A hovering price is indication of an upcoming reversal.
+A hovering price is an indication of an upcoming reversal.
 In this case, moving your order to break even is useless, because a price will reverse, hit your stop loss and you’ll walk away empty-handed.

 Unless you’re an absolute novice in trading, you should avoid placing stop losses and take profits.
 Right after the NFP release, you need to check an economic calendar or news feed to find out whether the actual value is higher or lower than the forecast value.
 If the actual value exceeds the forecast value, you need to keep your Sell Stop (for EUR/USD) and remove your Buy Stop.
 If the actual value is lower than the forecast value, you need to keep your Buy Stop and remove your Sell Stop.
 If the difference between the actual and forecast values is less than 40,000, you need to cancel both of your orders.
 If the difference falls in the range between 40,000 and 100,000, you can forget about big profits.
 If the actual and forecast values differ by more than 100,000, you can count on 100-150 pips.
 You can use support and resistance levels as your target levels.